united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 {{< imgproc function_inductive_sensor Fit "800x150" >}}{{< /imgproc >}}

-In our example, the **function** ensures that when the value of the inductive sensor is changed, the message "Window open" is output.
+In our example, the following **function** ensures that when the value of the inductive sensor is changed, the message "Window open" is output.
 To do this, we need a function with the following code:

 ```js
 msg.payload = {